structurizr/lite/docs/docs/03-installation.md

 ### Spring Boot

 To use the Spring Boot version, you'll need Java 17+ (required) and [Graphviz](https://graphviz.org/download/) (optional; if you want to use automatic layout).
-Download the `structurizr-lite-xxxx.war` file from [https://structurizr.com/help/lite](https://structurizr.com/help/lite), and start with the following command, replacing `PATH` with the path to your Structurizr data directory:
+Download the `structurizr-lite.war` file from [https://github.com/structurizr/lite/releases](https://github.com/structurizr/lite/releases), and start with the following command, replacing `PATH` with the path to your Structurizr data directory:

 ```
 java -Djdk.util.jar.enableMultiRelease=false -jar structurizr-lite-xxxx.war PATH